Nucl3arSn3k/Dandyhacks2021/README.txt

-This is a project for dandyhacks,we're implementing a foreign language sparknotes with backend heatmapping, as well as a feature for language requests.
+This is a project for dandyhacks, we're implementing a multi-language literature search page on google cloud, featuring language requests and translation contributions.